fcheung/asset_symlink/README.md

 # AssetSymlink

 Rails 4 and above only generate digested assets.
-From within your app this is a huge win, but it complicates things in other situations.
-For example perhaps you provide javascript for 3rd parties to use.
+From within your app this is a huge win, but it complicates things if you need to know the location of an asset from elsewhere.

-This gem automates symlinking your digested assets to their public names
+This gem automates symlinking your digested assets to their public names.
+You can rely on the latest version of the asset being available at a predictable location and these assets will continue to be served by your web servers without hitting your rails instances.

+Example use cases:
+- images/css referenced from static html pages (eg 500.html)
+- javascript you make available to 3rd parties

 ## Installation